What is CX and why does it matter?

 The other term many people know is user experience (UX).
 This most often applies to technology and web-based products that hinge on a user directing their own experience (clicking through a browser, operating a smart phone).
 The UX is how a person feels when interfacing with the system.

-Unlike CX, the relationship between seller and purchaser in the UX context is more one-sided.
+Like CX, UX is a never-ending cycle with many factors impacting it.
+However, unlike CX, the relationship between seller and purchaser in the UX context is more one-sided.
 The client or user in UX is mostly in the driver’s seat; whereas CX requires a two-way flow of communication between a client and practitioner.

 The customer experience journey has long been studied and mapped in business-to-consumer (B2C) sectors.
 Until recently, the experience of clients in the professions has been less widely acknowledged and researched.

-Customer experience vs. customer service
+Client experience vs. client service

-It’s important to note client experience is distinct from client service.
 As Garth Brown, Principal of Brown & Brown Conveyancers explains:

 “Client service is one touch point, whereas client experience is the whole sum of a clients’ interaction with your office during a matter.”